Skip to main content

 Treatment options for inoperable stages III and IV thymoma

-Treatment options for patients with inoperable stage III and stage IV thymoma include the following:
+Treatment options for patients with inoperable stage III and stage IV thymoma include:

 1. Chemotherapy.